CKs-Technology-News/PrivacyTools/DONOTREADME.md

 ## [Do not drag me into so-called "privacy communities"](#do-not-drag-me-into-so-called-privacy-communities)

 I do not want to have anything to do with [PrivacyGuides](https://lemmy.ml/post/31433), [PrismBreak](https://news.ycombinator.com/item?id=6010803) or any other "privacy clown community".
+Especially [PrivacyClows have a huge history stealing donations and other shady stuff](https://www.privacytools.io/guides/jonah-aragon-privacyguides-failed-attempt-to-takeover).

 Please do not link me or my guides into such communities.
 The reason is simply, I want to stay unbiased and objective.
 I do not advertise tools to gain money / reputation, or to get any benefit out from it.
 I fully stand behind listed products because I tested or reviewed them and can suggest them without hesitation, if new findings occur I will update entries as soon as possible.

 ## [About evidence aka links as so-called proof](#about-evidence-aka-links-as-so-called-proof)